Marketing is Now Free! (Or is it?)

 Wow!
 Marketing is now free!
 Really?

-At Kona Impact, we understand the big picture of online marketing—what works and doesn’t work—as well as the very real costs engaging in these activities.
+At Kona Impact, we understand the big picture of online marketing—what works and doesn’t work—as well as the very real costs of engaging in these activities.
 We never proscribe a client a laundry list of social media activities or set up blogs that are likely to be seldom used.
-Instead, we work with clients and guide them to the most productive marketing tools and activities for their circumstance.
+Instead, we work with clients and guide them to the most productive marketing tools and activities for their circumstances.